yurucoder/yurucoder/project-index.md

 Connect hardware to software.

-- [premixer](https://github.com/YuruCoder/premixer): A managing app for premixer project.
+- [premixer](https://github.com/YuruCoder/premixer): A management app for the premixer project.

 ## Basics

-The sample programs of some popular library or framework.
+Sample programs of some popular libraries or frameworks.

 ### Java